 - Health screenings are a requirement to become a volunteer.

-- A T.B. test will be administered at the time of the initial health screening and then again annually.
+- A T.B. test will be administered at the time of the initial health screening.

 - All volunteers are required to wear a photo I.D. badge issued by the Medical Center Identification Office while on duty.

 - Flu shots are a requirement annually.

 - Volunteer opportunities at Wake Forest Baptist Medical Center are as diverse as your own interests.
 Training will be provided in your volunteer area.

 - Volunteers are encouraged to volunteer a minimum of 4 hours per week - morning, afternoon, or evening.

 - Volunteer assignments will be given according to the Medical Center's need and on a first come basis.

 - Set hours are 8 am to 12 pm, 12 pm to 4 pm, and 4 to 8 pm, 7 days per week.

 - Shifts are available 24 hours per day in the Emergency Department and ICU areas.